ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

         OIDCOutgoingProxy <host>:<port>
     </IfDefine>
     ```

-3. Restart the NI Web Server.
+Restart the NI Web Server to apply this change.

 ## Supported Signing and Encryption Algorithms